* Ruling on stimulus scheme sparks doubts over ECB policy

 * Southern European bond yields jump, spreads widen

-LONDON, May 5 (Reuters) - The euro, southern government bonds and European stocks lost ground on Tuesday after Germany’s top court ruled that the Bundesbank must stop buying bonds under the European Central Bank’s stimulus scheme if the ECB cannot justify the purchases.
+LONDON, May 5 (Reuters) - Southern government bonds lost ground on Tuesday, pushing yields higher, after Germany’s top court ruled that the Bundesbank must stop buying bonds under the European Central Bank’s stimulus scheme if the ECB cannot justify the purchases.

 The ruling that Germany’s central bank must end the government bond purchases within three months unless the ECB can prove they are needed clouds the bloc’s monetary policy outlook at a time when the coronavirus is hammering economic growth.

-The decision did not apply to the ECB’s PEPP coronavirus pandemic-fighting programme, a 750 billion euro ($812 billion) scheme unveiled in March at the height of a coronavirus-induced financial market rout.
+The decision did not apply to the ECB’s PEPP coronavirus pandemic-fighting programme, a 750 billion-euro ($812 billion) scheme introduced in March at the height of a coronavirus-induced financial market rout.

 But the ruling raised concern about further expansions in ECB asset purchases.
-That manifested in a sharp selloff in Italian government bonds, while the euro tumbled more than 0.5%.
+That manifested in a sharp selloff in Italian government bonds, pushing yields nearly 20 basis points to a week-and-a-half high of 1.947% and leading the gap over safe-haven German Bund yields to 251 bps, the widest in around a week and a half.

 Amassing nearly 3 trillion euros of bonds since 2015, the ECB has long relied on asset purchases to support the euro zone economy through crises and the threat of deflation.

-Spain’s 10-year bond yield gap over Germany widened to almost 145 bps, up around 8 bps from late Monday levels.
-Portuguese 10-year yields jumped 7.5 bps to 0.95% .
+Other southern European countries’ debt also took a hit, with Spain’s 10-year bond yield gap over Germany widening to 145 bps, up around 8 bps from late Monday levels.
+Spanish 10-year government bond yields were last up 2 bps at 0.851%

-As the selling pressure in peripheral bonds gathered pace, investors moved back into German bonds, allowing that market to recover from a post court-ruling selloff.
-The 10-year Bund yield was last down around 2 bps at -0.57%.
+As the selling pressure in peripheral bonds gathered pace, investors moved back into German bonds, allowing that market to recover from a sell-off after the court ruling.
+The 10-year Bund yield was last down 1.1 bps at -0.57%.

-“The court ruling highlights that core countries not only face political hurdles to any form of liability sharing but also legal hurdles,” said Richard McGuire, head of rates strategy at Rabobank, explaining the weakness in peripheral bond markets.
+“The court ruling highlights that core countries not only face political hurdles to any form of liability sharing but also legal hurdles,” said Richard McGuire, head of rates strategy at Rabobank.

 ECB policymakers will discuss the ruling at a Governing Council meeting starting at 1600 GMT, a spokesman for the bank said.

-Additional reporting by Saikat Chatterjee, Joice Alves, Sujata Rao and Olga Cotaga ; Writing by Dhara Ranasinghe; Editing by Alexander Smith and John Stonestreet
+Additional reporting by Saikat Chatterjee, Joice Alves, Sujata Rao and Thyagaraju Adinarayan; writing by Dhara Ranasinghe; editing by Alexander Smith, John Stonestreet, Larry King